nuxeo/doc.nuxeo.com-content/src/blog/jsf-angularjs-ui-rewrite-story.md

 With a much lighter CPU footprint and the REST binding, the application is much more flexible and scalable, allowing new nodes to be quickly added to handle increased loads.

 That’s the story of how one customer moved from a JSF UI framework to an AngularJS one.
-You can use AngularJS to build your own custom apps today too, so [download the platform and try it out](https://www.nuxeo.com/downloads/)
+You can use AngularJS to build your own custom apps today too, so [sign up for a free Nuxeo Platform trial](https://www.nuxeo.com/downloads/).

+If you are looking to hire angular developers, here is [complete guide from Toptal](https://www.toptal.com/angular-js#hiring-guide).

 * * *